boxmein/CarND-Vehicle-Detection/writeup_template.md

 **Where will your pipeline likely fail?
 What could you do to make it more robust?**

-When I was implementing this project, I had a lot of trouble isolating false positives from road shadows.
+When I was implementing this project, I had a lot of [trouble isolating false positives][1] from road shadows.
 What helped me most here was running the classifier on the entire dataset, giving it a much better understanding of the difference between road and car.

+[1]: Prototype%20Videos/1493150619.582245_test_video.mp4

+I also had some trouble detecting the white car.
+Perhaps this is because of the dataset, as white cars are less common than other colors and this might have thrown the color histogram function off.

 As well as that, I did not know where to start - I didn't have a mental roadmap in front of me, of which part to implement first and which second.